veritasnz/drill-app/README.md

 ## Known Bugs

--   On load, half finished levels are displayed as if nothing has been answered before
 -   Browser denying JS autoplay (_audioElement.play()_) not working on mobile browsers
     -   Inside try/catch, create modal with button to allow user to enable audio
 -   On iOS Safari, NavItem icon SVG edges clip the container on mobile